rickstaa/tmux-notify/README.md

 By default, the notification is only sent to the operating system.
 We have also included a telegram channel notification option.
 When enabled, a message is sent to a user-specified telegram channel.

-Put both `set -g @tnotify-telegram-bot-id 'your telegram bot id'` and `set -g @tnotify-telegram-channel-id 'your channel id'` in the `.tmux.conf` config file to enable this.
+Put `set -g @tnotify-telegram-bot-id 'your telegram bot id'` and `set -g @tnotify-telegram-channel-id 'your channel id'` in the `.tmux.conf` config file to enable this.
 After enabling this option, the following key bindings are available:

 - `prefix + ctrl + m`: Start monitoring pane and notify in bash and telegram when it finishes.